debdattasarkar/DSA/2. Strings/4. (H) Smallest Window Containing All Characters of Another String/README.md

 * All solutions run in **O(n)** time using sliding window and hash map.
 * Ensures duplicates in `s2` are respected.
 * Handles edge cases like no window found, and empty strings.

-Let me know if you want this integrated with your test framework or if you'd like visual step-by-step on another example.